|The Sri Lanka Campaign for Peace and Justice

 - Ability to build professional relationships with a wide variety of stakeholders

-- An understanding of the recent history and politics and the current human rights situation in Sri Lanka
+- A detailed understanding of the recent history and politics, including the events of the war, and the current human rights situation in Sri Lanka

-- A relevant academic qualification (for example, in international law, human rights, peacebuilding or conflict studies)
+- A relevant academic qualification (for example, in international law, human rights, peacebuilding or international relations)

 How to Apply

 To apply, please email a copy of your CV (2 pages max), along with a cover letter (500 words max) explaining why you are a good fit for the role, to Melissa Dring at firstname.lastname@example.org.
 Please mark the subject line as follows: [Your Name] – Deputy Campaign Director Application.

 As an equal opportunities employer, we welcome applications from all suitably qualified persons regardless of their race, ethnicity, disability, religious belief, sexual orientation, gender identity, or age.
 Applicants must have the right to work in the UK.

-For any questions about the role or the application process, please contact us at the email listed above.
+For any questions about the role or the application process, please feel free to contact us at the email listed above.